+Michelle spent three and a half years coordinating New York City Trans Oral History Project through the New York Public Library.
 Michelle received her Masters of Social Work from the Hunter College School of Social Work, CUNY.
 She spent several years working in HIV/AIDS service agencies, as a community organizer, support group facilitator and case worker.
 She served as the Executive Director of Housing Here and Now, at the time the leading coalition of tenant rights organizations in New York City.

 Contact Michelle through the contact form on her page at Union Square Psychotherapy.